geeksblabla/stateofdev.ma/README.md

   ```

-- Navigate into your new site’s directory and start it up.
+- Navigate into your new website's directory and start it up.

   ```sh
     cd stateofdev.ma/